ndrean/phoenix_solid/README.md

 The SPA will commmunicate with the Phoenix node through an authenticated websocket.
 Channels will be set up to maintain the state of the SPA as well as push information from the backend to the SPA.

-What are the difference between the two options?
+What are the differences between the two options?

 - the full page is built with `Vite` (with Esbuild and Rollup).
-The compilation of the fullpage code is a custom process.
-The embedded version is compiled with `Esbuild` only via a modified `mix assets.deploy`: you need to use a custom "build" version of Esbuild.
+The compilation of the fullpage code is a custom process, run via a `Task`.
+The embedded version is compiled with `Esbuild` via a modified `mix assets.deploy`: you set up a custom "build" version of Esbuild.
 Rollup is _more performant_ than Esbuild to minimize the size of the bundles.
 - to use authenticated websockets, we [adapt the documentation](https://hexdocs.pm/phoenix/channels.html#using-token-authentication).
 Once the user is authenticated, we generate a `Phoenix.Token`.
   - when we use the embedded SPA, we pass this "user token" into the `conn.assigns` from a Phoenix controller and it will be available in the HTML "root.html.heex" template.
-It is hard coded, atatched to the `window` object and Javascript will be able to read it.
+It is hard coded, attached to the `window` object so Javascript is able to read it.
 For the backend Liveview, we pass it into a session so available in the `Phoenix.LiveView.mount/3` callback.
 The embedded version will be declared via a dataset `phx-hook` and rendered in a dedicated component.
-  - For the fullpage version, a controller will `Plug.Conn.send_resp` an "index.html" file.
-We hard code the token (available in the "conn.assigns") into this file.
+  - For the fullpage version, a controller will `Plug.Conn.send_resp` the compiled "index.html" file of the SPA.
+In the controller, we hard code the token (available in the "conn.assigns") into this file.
 Then Javascript will be able to read it and use it.
-- both version will use the `_csrf_token` for the main `Socket` websocket, renewed each time we mount a new Liveview.
+- both versions will use the `_csrf_token` for the main `Socket` websocket, renewed each time we mount a new Liveview.

 ## "hooked" SPA